HiPERCAM/hipercam/docs/api/logging.rst

    with partial files.
 You will normally need to kill using ctrl-Z followed by kill, since ctrl-C gets trapped (something I should probably change).

-#.
-By this stage you should have a set of web pages with logs of the
-   nights.
-There is a little more that can be done however.
-Since early 2019 we have been saving any |reduce| log files if the observer has followed a standard convention of reducing runs in a directory named after the night as sub-directory of "reduce" on the drpc.
-Paul Kerry's end_of_night script picks these up, and then the script |redplt| hunts these out and makes standard plots of them.
-   Then there is |hmeta| which generates some simple statistics on runs which are of use for database purposes.
-Once these are finished,
-   |hlogger| needs to be re-run to pick on the new data.